sbangalore/sbangalore.github.io/_posts/2019-11-20-cheatsheet-for-unix-commands.md

 ### Nohup

 You can run long jobs remotely, even after logging out of your account.
-There are two solutions: nohup, which forces the operating system to ignore the hangup signal issued after you log out of your account.
+[Nohup](https://linux.die.net/man/1/nohup) forces the operating system to ignore the hangup signal issued after you log out of your account.
 Let's assume you want to run a file called TakesLongTime.
 With the first command, when you use the & symbol, it tells Unix to create a process seperate from the one in the command window.

 ``` json
 $ nohup TakesLongTime &